mihirrh/2019-20-mihirrh/readme.md

 ## Further Work

-My website was using simple google map iframe embedded version ti display map location but then after.
-I have implemented Google Map API to display current google map for the location and added code in JS.
+My website was using simple google map iframe embedded version to display map location.
+But then later.
+I have implemented Google Map API to view current google map for the location and added code in JS.

 ## Conclusion

-The front end web development module has been the most enjoyable module for me. as I have learnt interesting stuff about web technologies and managed to implement those technology into my current website for  assignment.
-Although error occured during the developement of the project.
-However, I managed to fix those errors and responsiveness of the website so it could be compatible for other devices such as mobile phones, iPad, Laptop and Desktop so users from other devices can browse easily.
+The front end web development module has been the most enjoyable module for me as I have learnt interesting stuff about web technologies and managed to implement those technologies into my current website for assignment.
+Although error occurred during the development of the project, however, I managed to fix those errors and responsiveness of the website so it could be compatible for other devices such as mobile phones, iPad, Laptop and Desktop so users from different devices can browse easily.

-Thanks to my tutors and lecturers for the learning content and even in this COVID-19 situtation with their online classes and help through emails I was able to clear out the confusion I had.
+Thanks to my tutors and lecturers for the learning content and even in this COVID-19 situtation with their online classes and help through emails, I was able to clear out the confusion I had.

 Thanks to Dr Graeme Stuart, Dr. Fania Raczinski, Dr Dave Everitt.